Chart Color Schemes

 Employment

-Professional & technical services show lower representation at 5.3% compared to the regional average of 11.5%.
-The ratio of workers to residents indicates a level of local employment opportunities above the norm.
-During the year to September 2025, employment levels increased by 6.7%, labour force increased by 4.7%, and unemployment fell by 1.7 percentage points in Liverpool.
-In comparison, Greater Sydney recorded employment growth of 2.1%, labour force growth of 2.4%, with unemployment rising 0.2 percentage points.
-State-level data to 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Liverpool's employment mix suggests local employment should increase by 6.5% over five years and 13.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+However, professional & technical services have limited presence at 5.3%, compared to the regional average of 11.5%.
+The worker-to-resident ratio is 0.6, indicating local employment opportunities above the norm.
+Over a 12-month period ending September 2025, employment increased by 6.7% and labour force grew by 4.7%, reducing the unemployment rate by 1.7 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.1%, labour force growth of 2.4%, with a slight increase in unemployment by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Liverpool's employment mix suggests local employment should increase by 6.5% over five years and 13.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment